josephDorsey/HTML-CSS-Course/README.md

 So then a real life example of this in practice would look like this:

 `git commit -m "prog(index.html) added basic structure of webpage"`

-`COMPUTER COMMANDS for Mac`

-`control + command + Q`: shortcut that will take you directly to the lock screen.

-`option + z`: formats the text if it goes off page when windowed.

 # Section 1: Welcome and First Steps